Petteri Orpo: Minister of Finance

 In May 2016, Orpo announced that he would challenge the chair of the National Coalition Party and incumbent Minister of Finance Alexander Stubb in June's party conference.
-At the time, Orpo joined second-term parliamentarian Elina Lepomaki in seeking to replace Stubb.
+At the time, Orpo joined second-term parliamentarian Elina Valtonen in seeking to replace Stubb.
 In contrast to polyglot and outspoken Stubb, Orpo was widely seen as a careful consensus-seeker with little experience of international politics.
 Orpo received 441,4 votes against Stubb's 361 and was thus elected as the new chair for the party.
 Orpo soon announced that he would take Stubb's seat as the Minister of Finance.
 He was officially appointed as the Minister of Finance on 22 June 2016.

-In June 2017, Prime Minister Juha Sipilä and Orpo announced said they could not cooperate with their parties’ third coalition partner, the Finns Party, anymore, citing differences in core values and in the immigration and EU policies.
+In June 2017, Prime Minister Juha Sipilä and Orpo announced said they could not cooperate with their parties' third coalition partner, the Finns Party, anymore, citing differences in core values and in the immigration and EU policies.
 For both Sipilä and Orpo, at stake were major healthcare and local government reform, which were key to their plan to balance public finances.

-In addition to his national political roles, Orpo co-chaired (alongside Valdis Dombrovskis) the EPP Economic and Financial Affairs Ministers Meeting, which gathers the center-right European People's Party (EPP) ministers ahead of meetings of the Economic and Financial Affairs Council (ECOFIN).
+In addition to his national political roles, Orpo co-chaired (alongside Valdis Dombrovskis) the EPP Economic and Financial Affairs Ministers Meeting, which gathers the centre-right European People's Party (EPP) ministers ahead of meetings of the Economic and Financial Affairs Council (ECOFIN).